 Caleb O'Brien, Junior Character Artist at Firesprite Games and former Games Design student

 Whether it’s the characters, the stories, the gameplay or the graphics that you love most, you will analyse the classics and look at the development of the new generation of games before planning and building your own.
 As well as joining national game jams, our students also get the chance to visit huge game conventions.
-We have load of guests joining us throughout the year for interactive workshops on animations, gameplay and VFX, including some of our former students who are now working in the industry.
+We have lots of guests joining us throughout the year for interactive workshops on animations, gameplay and VFX, including some of our former students who are now working in the industry.

 Picking the right course is the first step in your games design career!
 At The Sheffield College, we offer full time study programmes starting at level 1 all the way up to level 3.
-This means there are no barriers to you achieving your career goals; you can choose the right level of study for you.
+This means that there are no barriers to you achieving your career goals; you can choose the right level of study for you.

 A huge part of the work you will do on any of our creative courses is practical, hands-on experience!
 We know that getting out of the classroom and into a studio is one of the best ways to help you pick up new skills and embed the theory you've been learning.

 Day to day you'll be learning in our fully equipped games design studios.
 You'll work on projects that allow you to create and explore your own ideas, whether that's producing game concepts, associated artwork, developing game environments in 3D or actually creating playable games, all of the work you'll be doing will centre on developing your practical skills.

 This foundation degree has been specially designed for students who wish to pursue a career within the computer games industry, while also developing skills related to other creative sectors.
 The course is mainly based around the artistic elements of games design, covering concept art, illustration, storyboarding, level design, digital sculpting, 3D computer modelling, texturing, light, rigging and animation.